 Researchers believe meditation started in primitive times when the hunter/gatherer civilization sat staring into their fires at night.
-Their fires were their natural focus and they began perhaps to feel the relaxing benefits.
-The practice evolved over time and evident in Indian scripture dated as far back as 5000 years ago.
+Their fires were their natural focus and perhaps they began to feel the relaxing benefits.
+The practice evolved over time and is evident in Indian scripture dated as far back as 5000 years ago.

 It was around 500 B.C. that the Buddha took the practice mainstream.
 Buddha's teaching spread rapidly throughout Asia.
 However, meditation did not reach Western civilization until the 1960s when university professors started studying its benefits and discovered the positive correlations to stress and anxiety reduction.

 The act of meditating is about relaxing the brain and removing yourself from the outside environment and going deep within.
 Closing your eyes is one way we can reduce stimulus as we process about 80 percent of our environment through our vision.
 Slowing our breathing is also important that is why it is advisable to focus on the breath.
 We go through the routines of our daily lives breathing shallowly.
 That is why you often hear the advise of taking a deep breath when you are experiencing stress.

 The brain is electrochemical and processes in terms of "waves".
 There are several wave "states".

 This is our normal routine day-to-day processing state that connects the experiences in our environment with our internal environment.

 This state is easy to access just by closing our eyes and giving our brains much less to process in our external environment.